Ten Forgotten Action Movies You Can Watch on YouTube

 1974's Three The Hard Way featured not one, but two former NFL greats—"Gentleman" Jim Brown and Fred "The Hammer" Williamson—plus martial-arts great Jim "Enter the Dragon" Kelly for good measure.
 In this blaxploitation classic, the three stars team up to stop a group of white supremacists with a fiendish plan to commit black genocide.
 Needless to say, lots of honky heads get busted, and some hot girls take their tops off, too.
 This is essential Blaxploitation viewing, made when all three stars were at their absolute peak of bad-assery.

-Meanwhile, former USC football great Reb Brown's Robowar (1988) is an absolutely shameless Italian ripoff of 1987's Predator—just replace Arnold Schwarzenegger with Reb and the evil alien with a malfunctioning military robot, and it's virtually the same damn movie, except that it was made on less than half of the budget and with 100x the suck.
-Robowar was never officially released in the U.S., probably because the producers knew that 20th Century Fox would've sued their asses off.
+Meanwhile, former USC football great Reb Brown's Robowar (1988) is an absolutely shameless Italian ripoff of 1987's Predator.
+Just replace Arnold Schwarzenegger with Reb, and the evil alien with a malfunctioning military robot, and it's the same damn movie, except that Robowar was made for 1/100th of the budget and with 100x the suck.
+Robowar has never been officially released in the U.S., probably because the producers knew that 20th Century Fox would've sued their asses off.
 Don't get me wrong, Robowar is entertaining as hell, but for all the wrong reasons!

 And one for good...Chuck?

 Rounding out this ten-pack of ass-kickin' classics is 1986's Avenging Force, starring Cannon Films' in-house action dude Michael Dudikoff (of American Ninja fame).
-The film was originally intended to be a sequel to Chuck Norris' 1985 hit Invasion U.S.A., but Chuck passed on it, so Dudikoff inherited the mantle of Chuck's CIA agent Matt Hunter character, battling a group of millionaires who organize regular "Most Dangerous Game" style hunting parties in the Louisiana bayous.
-The presence of Dudikoff's American Ninja co-star Steve James in a supporting role makes this flick feel like another A.N. sequel than a follow up to Chuck's magnum opus.
+The film was originally intended to be a sequel to Chuck Norris' 1985 hit Invasion U.S.A., but Chuck passed on it, so Dudikoff inherited the mantle of Chuck's CIA agent Matt Hunter character, battling a group of millionaires who organize regular "Most Dangerous Game" human-hunting parties in the Louisiana bayou.
+The presence of Dudikoff's American Ninja co-star Steve James in a supporting role makes this flick feel like just another Ninja sequel rather than a proper follow up to Chuck's magnum opus.
 There's some decent butt kicking going on in Avenging Force, but in the end this is one of the lesser Cannon Films offerings.
 It's not great, it's not terrible, it's just...unnecessary.

 More to Come...